 The cabbage family, brassica, (which includes cabbage, broccoli.
 Brussels sprouts, Chinese cabbage or bok choy, collard greens, kale, kohlrabi, Swiss chard) is perfect for spring gardening.
 These vegetables are cool weather crops, most of which do not thrive in hot summers.
-They take so long to grow, however, that there is not time to plant seed directly into the soil.
+They take so long to grow, however, that in most US planting zones, there is not time to plant seed directly into the soil.
 Put out transplants that you buy from the nursery or that you have started yourself indoors.

 Cabbage is a classic spring gardening vegetable.
 It is very easy to grow.
 Again, use transplants, 12 inches around each plant.
 Water thoroughly and often until the head is formed.
 Then cut back on the watering.
 Otherwise the head will grow to fast and split.
 You can build a tent of window screen wire if you want to keep the cabbage worms off.
 The tent will prevent the little white butterflies from laying their eggs which hatch into cabbage worms.
 However, if you plant early enough, you may harvest before it gets warm enough for the insects.
 My friend, Cathy, says she has had cabbage freeze to the ground and it came back from the roots and make cabbage.